raviroshan/must-watch/README.md

 # Must Watch

-The inspiration for creating this project came from JavaScript must watch repos.
-Being a Software Engineer, I spend majority on my time on Building & Breaking code, [StackOverflow](https://stackoverflow.com/), enjoying rapidly evolving JavaScript ecosystem and keeping myself up-to-date with latest industry tooling & practices.
+The inspiration for creating this project came from [JavaScript must watch repo](https://github.com/bolshchikov/js-must-watch).
+Being a Software Engineer, I spend majority on my time on Building & Breaking code, [StackOverflow](https://stackoverflow.com/), enjoying rapidly evolving JavaScript ecosystem and keeping myself up-to-date with latest industry tools & practices.

-To overcome the burnt out feeling and keep myself motivated, I used to watch many YouTube videos, and if found good share with close friends and family members.
+To overcome the 🔥 burnt out feeling, 😞 failures and keep myself motivated 🚀, I used to watch many YouTube videos, and if found really worth, shared with close friends and family members.
 Eventually I realized these could be helpful for others also.

 So, here are the list of curated videos which I can watch repeatedly 🔁: